-Mr. Hassan Imam, former Executive Director North, retired from the Board with effect from January 10, 2024, sequel to his appointment i as the MD/CEO of another financial institution by the Central Bank of Nigeria.
+- (i) Mr. Hassan Imam, former Executive Director North, retired from the Board with effect from January 10, 2024, sequel to his appointment as the MD/CEO of another financial institution by the Central Bank of Nigeria. - (ii) Mr. Abolore Solebo was appointed as Executive Director, Corporate Banking with effect from February 1, 2024.
+The appointment was approved by the Central Bank of Nigeria.

-(ii) Proposal to issue additional shares by way of Public Offer and Rights Issue
+(b) Proposal to issue additional shares by way of Public Offer and Rights Issue